Last modified 14 September 2011.

 Never numbering more than 50 men and one woman, the guerrillas are soon outmanoeuvred by about 1,800 US-trained and armed Bolivian troops.
 The troops are assisted by advisers from the CIA.

 On 8 October Guevara is wounded in the foot and captured near Vallegrande, in the mountains of central Bolivia.
 "I'm Che Guevara and I'm worth more to you alive than dead," he tells his captors.
-He is carried to the village of La Higuera, 30 km southwest of Vallegrande, and placed under guard in the schoolhouse, along with other captured rebels.
+He is carried to the village of La Higuera, 30 km southwest of Vallegrande, and placed under guard in the schoolhouse, together with other captured rebels.

 Around noon the following day, and against the CIA's wishes, Guevara is executed with four gunshots to his chest.
 His last words are reported to be, "I know you have come to kill me.
 Shoot, coward, you are only going to kill a man."